-OSHA’s walking and working surfaces standard (also known as slips, trips, and falls) for general industry workplaces regulates most areas where employees may work or travel in the workplace.
-Walking/working surfaces include ladders, wall and floor openings, aisles, and scaffolds.
-Much of the standard is geared to design, construction, and installation specifications for the prevention of worker injury from slips, trips, and falls.
-Other aspects cover procedures and guidelines for safe use of equipment such as scaffolds and portable ladders.
+The Occupational Safety and Health Administration’s (OSHA) walking-working surfaces and fall protection standards (also known as slips, trips, and falls) for general industry workplaces regulate most areas where employees may work or travel in the workplace.
+Walking-working surfaces include ladders, wall and floor openings, ramps, stairways, and scaffolds.
+Much of the standard is geared to design, construction, and installation specifications for the prevention of worker injury from falls.
+Other aspects cover procedures and guidelines for safe use of equipment, such as scaffolds, rope descent systems, and portable ladders.

 Falls from heights and on the same level (a working surface) are among the leading causes of serious work-related injuries and deaths.

 The rules affect a wide range of workplaces, including building management services, utilities, warehousing, retail, window cleaning, chimney sweeping, and outdoor advertising.